Personal Bitcoin Self-Custody Guidance

 Phishing and social engineering

 Scammers impersonate wallet providers, exchanges, and support staff with increasing sophistication.
-Targeted attacks are common.

 Withdrawing before verifying control